holsee/chroxy/README.md

   `ProxyServer.Hook.up/2` hook modules response, at initialisation.

 `Chroxy.ProxyServer.Hook` - Behaviour for `ProxyServer` hooks.
 Example: `ChromeProxy`
-* A mechanism by which a module / server can be invoked when a `ProxyServer` process is coming _up_ or _down_.
+* A mechanism by which a module/server can be invoked when a `ProxyServer` process is coming _up_ or _down_.
 * Two _optional_ callbacks can be implemented:
   * `@spec up(indentifier(), proxy_opts()) :: proxy_opts()`
-    * provides the registered process with option to add or change proxy options prior to downstream connection initialisation.
+    * provides the registered process with the option to add or change proxy options prior to downstream connection initialisation.
   * `@spec down(indentifier(), proxy_state) :: :ok`
-    * provides the registered process with signal that the proxy connection is about to terminate, due to either _upstream_ or _downstream_ connections closing.
+    * provides the registered process with a signal that the proxy connection is about to terminate, due to either _upstream_ or _downstream_ connections closing.

 ### Chrome Browser Management